 Pro tip: To entice people to open a snippet, make the first few words engaging and indicate what your message is about.
 Try leading with a question you know your customers want answered.

-Pro tip: A post takes over your customer’s full screen but they won’t see the full story straight away.
+Pro tip: A large post takes over your customer’s full screen but they won’t see the full story straight away.
 Your message should entice them to scroll down and find out more.

 Subtle notifications work best for posts